ryan-w-s/pic-search/README.md

 - `--recursive` (optional) will search for the string in all subdirectories.
 - `--dir $DIR` (optional) is the directory to search in.
 Defaults to the current directory.
 - `--tesseract $EXE` (optional) is the path to the tesseract executable, only needed if it's not in the path or TESSERACT_EXE environment variable.
+- `--verbose` (optional) will print more information to the console.

 ## Installation